huawei-noah/SMARTS/ultra/README.md

 # ULTRA

-## Unprotected Left Turn using Reinforcement-learning Agents
+## Unprotected Left Turn for Robust Agents

 Ultra provides a gym-based environment using SMARTS for tackling intersection navigation and more specifically unprotected left turn.